Understanding Git Internals

 <content>

-The same goes for tree and commit objects.
+The same is true for tree and commit objects.

 RefDelta

-If you know a little bit of calculus, you might know that delta means a small change.
-So, what is a refdelta?
-Refdelta is an object, which contains a set of instructions to create a new object from an existing one.
+A delta is a small change.
+A RefDelta is an object that contains a set of instructions for producing a new object from an existing one.

 refdelta.png